platy/transit-radar/README.md

 [x] Get data from backend
 [x] Pre-search data filtering in backend
 [x] Data diffing using session; or
-[] Data diffing using last search (stateless)
-[] Cleanup - todos, extractions, refactor, hardcoded stuff, edge cases, names, docs, things below [] Load data before its needed
+[x] Search from known data while waiting for backend [] Cleanup - todos, extractions, refactor, hardcoded stuff, edge cases, names, docs, things below [] Sync count check and synchronisation and request debounce in client (with timeout) [] Stations
+[] Smooth animation by using millisecond precision for start time; or only animate when the second changes and save cpu (checkbox?)
+[] Search an extra amount (maximum will be the time to first departure) and then set expiry to that and filter when drawing [] Add station search
 [] fast mode
-[] Decent time sync between front and back (backend responsible for macro time and frontend for micro - effectively just an offset form the frontend time)
-[] Search an extra amount (maximum will be the time to first departure) and then set expiry to that and filter when drawing [] Make sure it doesn't animate when not visible to save cpu [] Search from known data while waiting for backend
-[] Stations
-[] Smooth animation by using millisecond precision for start time; or only animate when the second changes and save cpu (checkbox?)
+[] Load data before its needed
 [] Colour properly
 [] Draw in proper order
+--
+[] Decent time sync between front and back (backend responsible for macro time and frontend for micro - effectively just an offset form the frontend time)
 [] Get time initially from backend
-[] Add station search
-[] Don't freeze display thread while deserialising
+[] Make sure it doesn't animate when not visible to save cpu [] Don't freeze display thread while deserialising
 [] Reduce size of wasm
 [] Fast load with first image from backend